VictoryAlexander/VictoryAlexander/README.md

 -->
 I am a Full Stack React developer.

 In 2022 I enrolled in a 8 month Full Stack Developer online Bootcamp at TripleTen, started in August 2022.
+I have learned some neat skills like html/css, javascript, react, node.js, express and mongodb.
+My next part of my journey will be learning Vite and other tools with my EdTonomy externship opportunity.
+Check out my latest full stack project, the News Explorer App.

 Current Projects
 * Frontend UI project for EdTonomy